HSBC UK customers unable to access online banking

 HSBC customers in the UK have reported problems accessing online banking services.

-Customers took to Twitter to complain that the HSBC app had gone down.

-Some said they were unable to pay for their shopping in supermarkets because their card was declined.
+Customers took to Twitter to complain that the HSBC app had gone down - some said they were unable to pay for their shopping as their card was declined.

-HSBC tweeted it was investigating some customers being unable to access banking services as usual.
-The bank has been approached for further comment.
+HSBC apologised for "those impacted for the inconvenience" and said it was "working hard to fix this".

-In a tweet HSBC said: "We understand that some customers aren't able to access banking services as usual at the moment.
+It added: "We understand that some customers aren't able to access banking services as usual at the moment.

 "We're investigating, and ask that you please try again in a bit.